-- Have you spoken to your customs broker, freight forwarder or logistics provider about how to make import declarations, or explored engaging one?
+- Have you spoken to your customs broker, freight forwarder or logistics provider about how to make import declarations, or if you don’t have one, have you explored engaging one?

-- Have you considered whether you can stockpile any important products you would normally import, to avoid having to trade during no deal?
+- Have you considered whether you can stockpile any important products, to avoid having to import in the case of a no deal?

-- Have you looked into whether you are eligible to register for Transitional Simplified Procedures (TSP) to import from the EU?
+- Have you investigated whether you are eligible to register for Transitional Simplified Procedures (TSP) to import from the EU?

-- Have you considered how the UK’s no deal tariffs may impact the goods that you will import, whether you can take advantage of cheaper imports from outside the EU and whether you might face new competition from abroad?
+- Have you considered how the UK’s no deal tariffs may impact the goods you import, whether you can take advantage of cheaper imports from outside the EU or whether you might face new competition from abroad?

 - Have you set up a duty deferment account if you import regularly?